Ropelength Criticality: Balance with regulated kinks

 In the rest of this section we analyze regularly balanced links to get several equivalent conditions that are easier to apply.
 First we show that we can reformulate the balance equation to involve distributions along~$L$ instead of on~$\R^3$; then we integrate by parts twice, ending with a balance equation that can be stated as an equality of measures with no explicit variation vector field.
 This is the condition we use later to show our examples are (regularly) balanced.

 Suppose $L$ is regularly balanced.
 We let~$J$ denote the jump set of~$\kappa$ on~$U$; since $J$ is countable and $\nua$ is nonatomic, $\nua(J)=0$.
 Over each point of~$U\setm J$ there is at most one kink; a kink exists only when $\snorm\kappa=\nicefrac1\sigma$.
-(Over each point in~$J$ there are at most two kinks; but we may ignore these with regards to the kink measure.)
-By Lemma~\ref{lem:reg-open} we may replace $U$ by an open subset on which $\snorm\kappa\ge\nicefrac1{2\sigma}$.
-Thus the unit principal normal vector $N:= \kappa/\snorm\kappa$ is well-defined as a regulated function on~$M$ (with jumps only on~$J$).
+(Over each point in~$J$ there are at most two kinks, but we may ignore these with regards to the kink measure.)

+Now we claim that we may replace $U$ (in the definition of regularly balanced) by an open subset on which $\snorm\kappa$ is bounded away from zero.
+Writing $c:=\nicefrac1{2\sigma}$ for notational convenience, remove from $U$ the set $J_c$ where $\kappa$ jumps by at least~$c$.
+We may do this because $J_c$ is closed in~$U$ and, being countable, has measure zero with respect to the nonatomic~$\nua$.
+Now let $A$ be the closure -- in this new~$U$ -- of $\{x\in U : \kappa(x)<c\}$.
+At any point in~$A$, some one-sided limit of $\kappa$ is at most $c$, while on $\Pi\Kink$ some one-sided limit of $\kappa$ is $2c=\nicefrac1\sigma$.
+Since all jumps on~$U$ are by less than~$c$, we see $A$ is disjoint from $\Pi\Kink$, so $\nua(A)=0$.
+Thus we may remove~$A$ from~$U$, proving the claim.

+From now on we assume we have adjusted~$U$ in this way.
+It follows that the unit principal normal vector $N:= \kappa/\snorm\kappa$ is well-defined as a regulated function on~$U$ (with jumps only on~$J$).
+We can rewrite the kink term in the balance equation in terms of this normal vector, using Corollary~\ref{cor:easy derivative of R}:

 \begin{lemma} On a regularly balanced link~$L$, the kink measure~$\nu$ is uniquely determined by its projection~$\nua$, and the kink term in the balance equation becomes